andrewderango/NHL-Game-Probabilities/README.md

 ## Model Accuracy

-Here are the log loss values for the model over the past 5 seasons.
+Here are the log loss values for the model over the past 5 seasons for the NHL.
 (Note: Lower is better!)
 - 2021-22: 0.633
 - 2020-21: 0.638
 - 2019-20: 0.666